JayK327/Lift_Ledger/README.md

 │
 ├── src                      <- Source code for use in this project.
 │   ├── data                 <- Download and generate data.
-│   ├── features             <- Turn raw data into features for modeling and functions from the machine learning for quantified self book
+│   ├── features             <- Turn raw data into features for modeling.
-│   ├── models               <- Choose models and use models to make predictions.
+│                            <- functions from the machine learning for quantified self book │   ├── models               <- Choose models and use models to make predictions.
 │   ├── visualizations       <- Visualize the data out.
 ├── environment.yml